 IdPs manage identities of varying verification strength and with varying identity attributes, and may include:

 - Social networks – e.g. Facebook, Google, LinkedIn, VK, Twitter

 - Banks – e.g. Swedish Bank ID, Norway Bank ID, Danish NemID, Canadian Verified.me

 - Mobile network operators – e.g. GSMA Mobile Connect

 - Governments – e.g. regional eID & eIDAS

 - Digital Identity Providers – e.g. Yoti, GlobalID, Verimi, ID4me

 For example, you’ve probably seen a ‘Sign up with Facebook’ option when registering for a service, in which case Facebook is the identity provider, more accurately the social identity provider.
 With the user’s consent, Facebook asserts to the service provider that you have a Facebook social identity and provides the attributes you approve to the service for a social registration, so you don’t need to create another identity for the new service.

-As a service provider, the alternative to using an identity provider is to require users to create a new digital identity for your service, asking them to input their data and create a new set of credentials.
+As a service provider, the alternative to using an identity provider is to require users to create a new digital identity for your service, asking them to input their personal data and create a new set of account credentials.

 You can make this user experience benefit more inclusive by integrating multiple identity providers, giving users options for signing up to your service.
 Using the above example, some of your customers may not have Facebook, but would take advantage of ‘Sign up with Google’ and vice versa.